Blood cancer related fatigue

 For many people living with blood cancer, cancer related fatigue (CRF) is a side-effect that has an enormous impact on their quality of life.

-How does cancer related fatigue differ from normal fatigue?
+What is cancer related fatigue vs normal fatigue?

-Cancer related fatigue is very different from normal, everyday tiredness and fatigue, where a good night’s sleep means you feel energised and refreshed the next day.
+Cancer related fatigue is very different from normal, everyday tiredness and fatigue.

-Despite sleeping for long periods, people with CRF wake feeling exhausted.
+Despite sleeping for long periods, people with cancer related fatigue wake feeling exhausted.
 They don’t have enough energy to face the things they need or want to do in their everyday life.
 This type of fatigue has a negative impact on day-to-day life.

-Learn more about cancer related fatigue and how it differs to normal fatigue with Dr Mike Evans through the cancer related fatigue module on the Leukaemia Foundations Online Support Tool.
+Learn more about cancer related fatigue and how it differs to normal fatigue with Dr Mike Evans through the cancer related fatigue module on the Leukaemia Foundation’s Online Support Service.

 Cancer related fatigue symptoms may include: